omlins/julia-gpu-course/README.md

 This git repository contains the material of day 1 and 2 (speaker: Dr. Samuel Omlin, CSCS).
 The material of day 3 and 4 is found in [this git repository](https://github.com/maleadt/cscs_gpu_course/) (speaker: Dr. Tim Besard, Julia Computing Inc.).

 #### Course recording
 The edited course recording is found [here](https://youtu.be/LmM2QmYw_NM).
-The following list outlines key entry points into the video.
+The following list provides key entry points into the video.

 ###### Day 1: